codatio/codat-docs/docs/payables/configure-customer.md

 ---
 title: "Configure customer in Codat"
-description: "Create a company, its connection, and a source account that form the structure required to establish a bank feed"
+description: "Create a company and its connection that form the structure required to execute the bill pay process"
 sidebar_label: Configure customer
-displayed_sidebar: bankfeeds
+displayed_sidebar: payables
 ---

 import Tabs from "@theme/Tabs";